May 2014

 absolute maximum for the chip is 20V but this is based on Temple's experience,

-there will be no warranty for over 18V.
 Being really rather content with the Ordo regulated linear

 power supply I hadn't got around to trying battery power until quite some time